 The project is for anyone (volunteers):

-- Who would like the opportunity to gain and develop new skills, recieving the latest training opportunities
+- Who would like the opportunity to gain and develop new skills, receiving the latest training opportunities.

 - Including experienced existing volunteers, who'd like to help out at one-off events alongside existing commitments.